lextm/blog/_posts/2023/2023-4-7-the-rough-history-of-iis-httpplatformhandler.md

 ---
-layout: post
-title: "The Rough History of IIS HttpPlatformHandler"
-description: "This post talks about the rough history of IIS HttpPlatformHandler and the miseries around it."
-tags: .NET Visual-Studio Windows IIS HttpPlatformHandler
 categories: [History, IIS]
+description: This post talks about the rough history of IIS HttpPlatformHandler and the miseries around it.
 excerpt_separator: <!--more-->
+layout: post
+tags: .net httpplatformhandler iis visual-studio windows
+title: The Rough History of IIS HttpPlatformHandler
 ---
 Due to various misinformation around this IIS out-of-band component, I think it's worth the while to write about its history so you know what others are talking about and how some of them made mistakes.

 <!--more-->